channerduan01/channerduan01.github.io/rl/rl_key_notes_p1.md

 #### Experience replay
 Q-learning is off-policy and can learn from current experience, old experience and others experience.

-For DQN, it maintains a responsitory of experience(train data), so the model can be trained on a large set of experience repeatedly.
+For DQN, it maintains a repository of experience(train data), so the model can be trained on a large set of experience repeatedly.
 Besides, it randomly sample and replay(train) on each iteration, and the random sampling breaks the dependency of experience and makes Neural Network learn and converge more efficent.

 The common format of train data is tuples as "(state, action, reward, next_state)":